Nationalists' leadership vote casts doubt over Finland's reforms

-JYVASKYLA, Finland The eurosceptic Finns party is due to elect a new chairman on Saturday in a vote that may toughen their nationalist policy line, spelling trouble for Finland's coalition government.
+JYVASKYLA, Finland (Reuters) - The eurosceptic Finns party is due to elect a new chairman on Saturday in a vote that may toughen their nationalist policy line, spelling trouble for Finland's coalition government.

 Foreign minister Timo Soini, known for his hard line during European Union bailout talks during the euro zone crisis, is stepping down after 20 years at the head of the party, potentially paving the way for a more hard-line leader.